the-artinet-project/mcp/servers/relay/README.md

 # Agent Relay MCP Server

-A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that enables AI agents to discover and communicate with [A2A (Agent-to-Agent)](https://github.com/a2aproject/A2A) enabled AI agents through the [@artinet/sdk](https://github.com/the-artinet-project/artinet-sdk).
+A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that enables AI agents to discover and communicate with other [A2A (Agent-to-Agent)](https://github.com/a2aproject/A2A) enabled AI agents through the [@artinet/sdk](https://github.com/the-artinet-project/artinet-sdk).

 ## Features